 It was Katie’s birthday and she was having a group of friends over to help her celebrate.
 A vanilla cheesecake was her request for the evening.
-A basic recipe with a few twists, like the addition of corn starch and a two stage method of adding the cream cheese, it truly is the best cheesecake!
+Using a basic recipe with a few twists, like the addition of corn starch and a two stage method of adding the cream cheese, truly makes the best cheesecake!

 - I’ve used a vanilla cheesecake in the Twix cheesecake I mentioned above as well as this luscious Boston Cream Pie Cheesecake.
 I’m dying to try this Butterfinger Cheesecake as well as this Key Lime Icebox Cheesecake!